 - Pay all applicable fees and levies when lodging nomination applications

-- Lodge nominations to fill vacancies for a 4-year period through the Temporary Skill Shortage (TSS) program, and where eligible lodge for permanent residency through the Employer Nomination Scheme (ENS) program, subject to meeting requirements
+- Lodge nominations to fill vacancies up to a 4-year period through the Temporary Skill Shortage (TSS) program, and where eligible lodge for permanent residency through the Employer Nomination Scheme (ENS) program, subject to meeting requirements

 - Meet sponsorship obligations

 - Work with the DAR and Commonwealth Department to review the DAMA Labour Agreement annually